ssithimo/dunder-mifflin-acquisition/data/README.md

-This folder contains the database sql script for the Dunder Mifflin Acquisition Analysis project.
+This is the database sql script for the Dunder Mifflin Acquisition Analysis project.